 One of the highlights of my visit to the Middle East would have to be the Roman ruins and stones at Baalbek Lebanon.

 This temple dates back to ancient times, and it can be visited pretty easily on a day trip from the Beirut area.

-These amazing ruins are still in great condition considering their age, so they’re a must see if you happen to be passing through Lebanon or the Middle East.This travel guide will explain how you can get there, and everything you need to know before you go!
+These amazing ruins are still in great condition considering their age, so they’re a must see if you happen to be passing through Lebanon or the Middle East.This travel guide will explain how to get there, and everything you need to know before you go!

 First of all, if this is your first time in Lebanon, I would highly recommend visiting Baalbek with a tour package and guide.

 GetYourGuide has prearranged day tours to Baalbek from Beirut, including free hotel pickup and drop-off, and a tour guide for the archaeological sites.
 This is easier and safer than trying to get there by yourself, and you’ll also have a better experience with a guide explaining everything for you.